Optimization For Machine Learning (IE 1187/IE 2187) Spring 2025

 There is no textbook for this course (slides and colabs will contain all material that needs to be known) but useful supplementary references include:

-Students may collaborate on HW but should understand their answers and write them up themselves.
+Students may collaborate on homeworks but should understand their answers and write them up themselves.
+The use of large language models is not prohibited but I recommend that students use them sparingly.
 The most important thing is that students use HWs to learn.
+Over reliance on tools like ChatGPT or friends may lead to poor performance in the midterm or final exam.

 Learning tools